 By deciding the design and navigation elements of every page you should create a detailed workflow for the app.

 6. Useful Tools for Prototyping

 Apart from doing it on your own, you can also utilize an array of very useful prototyping tools.
-Many of these tools will help to create the prototypes with least effort while not missing on any of the key principles and practices.
+Many of these tools will help to create the prototypes with the least effort while not missing any of the key principles and practices.
 Let us shortlist and briefly explain a few of the most effective prototyping tools.

 - Balsamiq: Balsamiq is widely used for wireframing but it is also used for building simple interactive prototypes.